Learning Partnership: Munk School of Global Affairs, University of Toronto

 It is well known that over half of children and adolescents worldwide are not learning (UNESCO 2017).
 As part of our commitment to stay on top of the latest education research, EduFinance has collaborated with two groups of graduate students completing their Masters in Global Affairs (MGA) at the Munk School of Global Affairs, University of Toronto.
 The students applied their research and analysis skills to contribute to two areas of learning that EduFinance was seeking to further investigate, in line with our Monitoring and Evaluation (M&E) strategy.

-Opportunity EduFinance’s multi-year Monitoring and Evaluation (M&E) strategy is focused on three key pillars: 1) Demonstrating the impact of EduFinance, 2) EduFinance program optimization, and 3) adding to the public body of knowledge.
+Opportunity EduFinance’s multi-year Monitoring and Evaluation (M&E) strategy is focused on three key pillars:

 Each cohort of students was given research topics to consolidate academic and practitioner research that would help EduFinance continue aligning program elements with areas of greatest impact, and that could help add to the public body of knowledge in a concise format (EduFinance M&E Pillars #2 & #3).